2raj2raj/bitcoin-educational-content/courses/min201/en.md

 ![image](assets/en/58.webp)

-Then, connect the cables with a sugar, the black wire with the black and the red wire with the red.
+Then, connect the cables with a sugar, the black wire with the black, and the red wire with the red.
 You can also add electrical tape.

 ![image](assets/en/59.webp)
 ![image](assets/en/60.webp)